aiplanethub/5-week_Data_Science_Bootcamp/week-3/167-Day 3: Simple Linear Regression.md

 ## What is linear regression?

 * Suppose you are thinking of selling your home.
-And, various houses around you with different sizes (area in sq.ft) around you have sold for different prices as listed below:
+And various houses around you with different sizes (area in sq. ft) around you have sold for different prices as listed below: